roblatour/SolarPanelTiltAngleCalculator/README.md

   (note: time isn't adjusted for Day Light Savings Time should that apply in your location)
 - the number of decimal places you would like reported (for example 1 to have an angle like 38.2 reported)

+(screen shot)

+![screenshot](https://github.com/roblatour/SolarPanelTiltAngleCalculator/assets/5200730/16522e55-51ad-42ba-a216-8db4a04eeb1d)

-Note while the spread sheet is protected to prevent inadvertent changes to the formulas, it is not password protected so you can simply remove the protection if you like (Review - Unprotect Sheet).
+Note: while the spread sheet is protected to prevent inadvertent changes to the formulas, it is not password protected so you can simply remove the protection if you like (Review - Unprotect Sheet).
 Similarly, there are some hidden columns and rows, but again you can unhide them if you like.

-![screenshot](https://github.com/roblatour/SolarPanelTiltAngleCalculator/assets/5200730/16522e55-51ad-42ba-a216-8db4a04eeb1d)

 ## License